jabeh-boop/Custom-lab-bench-powee-supply/README.md

 # DIY Bench Poweee Supply

-## Description
 This is my first hardware project.
-Im converting my old used pc power supply into a variable bench power supply using a ZK-4KX module.
+Im converting my old used pc power supply into a bench power supply using a ZK-4KX module.
 This tool will help me with my future electronic thingy (definitely)

 ## Key Feature
 * **Variable Voltage & Current using ZK-4KX module**
 * **Includes a 10A Fuse and a 10W 10Ω dummy load to ensure the poweee supply stays stable and safe during use**
 * **Giving a second life to the old poweee supply**

+## The Design

 ## Bill of Materials
 | Component | Qty | Price (Est.) | Link |